 Thank you for sharing.
 Now shut up.

-Actually, this process has made me even more appreciative of the people who do manage to make this soil and seed and rain and shine stuff work and actually do bring food to market.
+This frustrating process has made me much more appreciative of the people who actually manage to transmute the raw material of soil and seed and rain and shine into food for market.
 I noticed that our local farmer's market -- provided by people who live in roughly the same geographic area as I do -- was loaded with vegetables.
-How is it that they managed to get seeds in the ground and starts started when I just sat on my porch drinking a microbrew and wishing I could get in the garden?
+How is it that they managed to get seeds in the ground and starts started when I just sat on my porch drinking a microbrew and contemplating that bog?

 I'll blame it on my wrist.
 I had carpal tunnel surgery in April and just couldn't wield a shovel with my usual level of enthusiasm.
 That and my schedule.
 Killer, I'm tellin' ya.
 Just an absolute killer.
 Never a moment to spare.
-Except, of course, the occasional microbrew and half hour or so sitting on the porch with my foot on the railing and some nice accompaniment on the iPod.
+Except, of course, the occasional microbrew and half hour or so sitting on the porch with my feet on the railing and some nice accompaniment on Pandora.

 Hey, everyone needs a cheerleader, don't they?